textX/textX/README.md

   ![hello_meta.dot](https://raw.githubusercontent.com/igordejanovic/textX/master/examples/hello_world/hello_meta.dot.png)

   You can see that for each rule from language description an appropriate Python class has been created.
+A BASETYPE hierarchy is builtin.
+Each meta-model has it.

 2. Create some content (i.e. model) in your new language (`example.hello`):